 'Autumn Damask' rose Description

 Pink.
+Fragrant stamens.
 Strong fragrance.
-Double (17-25 petals) bloom form.
-Blooms in flushes throughout the season, occasional repeat later in the season.
+Average diameter 2.75".
+Medium, double (17-25 petals) bloom form.
+Occasional repeat later in the season.

 Remove old canes and dead or diseased wood..
 Prune after flowering is finished.